 Was born 1950 in the UK and a child migrant sent to the notorious Northcote farm school in Australia at the age of five in 1955 with his siblings to a life of abuse and brutality eventually being repatriated to the UK in 1959 then immigrated to South Africa in 1966.

-After working in the Merchant Navy and Zambia as an engineer at the Mufulira copper mine eventually opened his own engineering business in North Wales and then in 2000 moved to live in Spain.
+After working in the Merchant Navy and Zambia as an engineer at the Mufulira copper mine eventually opened his own engineering business in the UK and then in 2000 moved to live in Spain.

 Nigel founded the Child Migrants Compensation Trust in 2002 to help child migrants get compensation for the horrific abuse they suffered.